MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Colliders

 **Colliders** are invisible (non-rendered) "shapes" that are used for detecting when entities and players overlap in 3D space (a "collision").
-Colliders exists on [mesh entities](#mesh-asset), on avatars (on each of their [body parts](#player-body-parts)), and as [collider gizmos](#collider-gizmo) that are literally just colliders.
+Colliders exists on [mesh entities](#mesh-entity), on avatars (on each of their [body parts](#player-body-parts)), and as [collider gizmos](#collider-gizmo) that are literally just colliders.

 **Colliders (not meshes) drive [trigger events](#trigger-collisions), [collision events](#collision-events), and [raycast detections](#raycast-gizmo)** but only if they are [active](#active-colliders).

 When a cube enters a trigger, the trigger detects its *collider* (which is shaped like a cube).
 When a player's head enters a trigger, the trigger detects' the heads *collider* (which is roughly sphere-shaped and has less resolution than the actual avatar head!).
 When two spheres collide and bounce off one another (with [physics](#physics)), it was actually their colliders (which are spheres) that collided.
-All of the built-in custom model primitives have built-in colliders already. **When you import your own [meshes](#mesh-asset), Horizon uses the *meshes* to generate the colliders**.
+All of the built-in custom model primitives have built-in colliders already. **When you import your own [3D models](#3d-model-asset), Horizon uses the *meshes* to generate the colliders**.
 At times it makes sense to [separate out the collider](#separating-a-collider-from-a-mesh) to improve performance (don't pre-optimize this until you actually have a performance problem!).

 ### Active Colliders